valhallasw/plagiabot/README.md

 The bot also supports special generators to check specific edit based on the diff:
 * recentchanges (DB based)
 * recentchanges_api (api based)
-* live - recent changes using streaming
+* live - recent changes using streaming or IRC

 See command line help for more details
 ```